global lab

 How did the Global Experiments Lab get started?

 The University of Maryland Department of Government and Politics (GVPT) operates a lab under the direction of Professors Antoine Banks and Mike Hanmer.
 The lab offers opportunities for Maryland faculty and graduate students to administer surveys to undergraduates, in exchange for a small amount of course credit.
 This approach enables researchers to collect pilot data and test hypotheses, or collect data for publication (with IRB approval).
-In 2023, Maryland began coordinating with the University of California to extend these opportunities, and I developed the idea for a Global Experiments Lab built on reciprocal principles, which would expand access to universities around the world.
+During the COVID pandemic, I developed the idea for a Global Experiments Lab built on reciprocal, peer-to-peer principles, which would expand access to universities both in the US and around the world.
+The aim is to remove barriers to access, level the playing field for all scholars, and thereby help to broaden the marketplace of ideas with respect to survey work.
 Seed funds were provided by the Dean’s Office and the Sadat Chair for Peace and Development directed by Prof. Shibley Telhami.

 What are the GEL’s goals?